redisunarta/idx-investor-dashboard/README.md

 - **January aggregate column** — for the Feb → Mar view, shows the January local/foreign aggregate ownership % sourced from the Balancepos file (note: this is category-level, not individual named investor level)
 - **Export** each section to Excel or CSV

-### Tab 7 — 🏢 Conglomerate Map

-Maps IDX-listed companies to their Indonesian conglomerate owners:

-- **33 conglomerate groups** identified from actual KSEI-reported holding company names, including Hartono (Djarum/BCA), Widjaja (Sinar Mas), Wonowidjojo (Gudang Garam), Bakrie, Salim, Riady (Lippo), and others
-- **Bubble chart** showing each group's relative IDX holding value
-- **Click any bubble** to see a full breakdown of all positions within that group — stock, ownership %, holding value, and sector
-- **Conglomerate cards** summarise each group's total value, number of stocks held, and affiliated entities

-> **Note on methodology:** Conglomerate assignment is based on the legal holding company names as reported by KSEI.
-Some groups use multiple holding entities (e.g. the Hartono family holds BCA through *PT Dwimuria Investama Andalan*, distinct from other Djarum group entities).
-The Wonowidjojo family (Gudang Garam) is mapped separately from the Hartono/Djarum group.
-Positions held via nominee or custodian accounts may not be captured.

 ---

 ## 🚀 Getting Started